-Membership: 1 Delegate & Deputy (member or staff) (currently no representatives)

-Representatives from Melville, Fremantle, Cockburn, Kwinana &

-Rockingham

-Meeting Day/Time: Bi-monthly on the 4th Monday of the month at 4.20pm.

-Summary/Purpose: • Facilitate and promote development of the South West Metropolitan development.

-Region.

-• Carry out projects to promote regional development and skills

-Manage the Industry Direct web portal.
+Membership: 1 Delegate & Deputy (member or staff) (currently Cr Watkins & deputy Cr Natale) Representatives from Melville, Fremantle, Cockburn, Kwinana & Rockingham Meeting Day/Time: Not less than 4 meetings a year from 4.20pm to 5.30pm.
+Facilitate and promote development of the South West Metropolitan Region.
+Carry out projects to promote regional development and skills development.